 Supporting children at school with medical conditions

-The school recognises that children at school with medical conditions should be properly supported so that they have
+The schools recognise that children at school with medical conditions should be properly supported so that they have

 full access to education, including school trips and physical education.
 Some children with medical conditions may be disabled and where this is the case the school will comply with its duties under the Equality Act 2010.

-The arrangements in place in school to support children at school with medical conditions are encompassed in our policy for Supporting Children with Medical Conditions.
+The arrangements in place in each school to support children at school with medical conditions are encompassed in our policy for Supporting Children with Medical Conditions.

-10. Supporting children at school with Social, Emotional and Mental Health (SEMH)
+Supporting children at school with Social, Emotional and Mental Health (SEMH)

-The arrangements in place in school to support children at school with SEMH are encompassed in our SEMH Policy.
+The arrangements in place in each school to support children at school with SEMH are encompassed in our SEMH Policy.

 Monitoring and evaluating SEND provision

-It is the school’s practice to regularly and carefully monitor and evaluate the quality of provision we offer all children, to promote an active process of continual review and improvement of provision for all children, including:
+It is each school’s practice to regularly and carefully monitor and evaluate the quality of provision we offer all children, to promote an active process of continual review and improvement of provision for all children, including:

 Formative and summative assessments